plietar/pony-playpen/INSTALL.md

 ### Set up gist access

-Create a personal access token with gist access. install in GITHUB_TOKEN environment variable
+Create a personal access token with gist access. install in GITHUB_TOKEN environment variable e.g. to `$HOME/.profile`.

 Should ONLY be the token, not "user:token"